New Pioneer Food Co-op

 New Pioneer Food Co-op, commonly shortened to New Pi, is a locally owned food cooperative based in Iowa City, Iowa.
-This city also serves as the headquarters of the National Cooperative Grocers Association.
 New Pioneer has stores in Iowa City, Coralville, and Cedar Rapids as well as a production hub in North Liberty, Iowa.

 New Pioneer was founded in 1971 as a natural foods buying club modeled after the Rochdale Principles, and is now a full-service bakery, deli, and grocery store.
 It specializes in local food, organic produce, cage-free antibiotic and hormone-free meat, milk, and poultry.
 The co-op's seafood program is certified sustainable by the Seafood Watch program from the Monterey Bay Aquarium.
 The handmade pastry selection uses local cage-free eggs, local butter, and organic flour, and also offers a selection of wheat-free dessert options.
 All foods sold are restricted to natural additives.
 The co-op offers eco-friendly home and healthcare products.

 New Pioneer takes its name from the organization that created the cooperative model, the Rochdale Pioneers.